The Amateur (2025 film): Release

-The film was released on April 11, 2025, after previously being scheduled for November 8, 2024.
+The Amateur was released on April 11, 2025, after previously being scheduled for November 8, 2024.

 Home media

-The Amateur was released on digital media on June 10, 2025, and on Ultra HD Blu-ray, Blu-ray and DVD on July 8, 2025, by 20th Century Studios Home Entertainment.
-The film became available to stream on Hulu and Disney+ starting July 17, 2025.
+The Amateur was released on digital media on June 10, 2025, followed by Ultra HD Blu-ray, Blu-ray and DVD on July 8, 2025, by 20th Century Studios Home Entertainment.
+The film subsequently became available for streaming on Hulu and Disney+ on July 17, 2025.

+In the United Kingdom, The Amateur debuted at No. 4 on the Official Film Chart for the week ending June 17 and remained within the top ten through the week ending July 30.
+In the United States, following its premium digital release on June 10, the film ranked No. 2 on Fandango at Home's weekly digital sales and rental chart for the week ending June 15.
+It ranked No. 3 the following week, ending June 22, and placed No. 6 the week after.
+On physical media, The Amateur ranked as the ninth best-selling title on Circana's VideoScan chart, which tracks DVD and Blu-ray sales, for July 2025.

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that The Amateur generated 310 million minutes of watch time between July 14–20, ranking as the most-streamed film that week.
+The following week, from July 21–27, the film accumulated 201 million minutes of watch time, placing eighth.

 Reception

 Box office

-As of 9 June 2025, The Amateur has grossed $40.8 million in the United States and Canada, and $55.2 million in other territories, for a worldwide total of $96 million.
+The Amateur has grossed $40.8 million in the United States and Canada, and $55.2 million in other territories, for a worldwide total of $96 million.

 In the United States and Canada, The Amateur was released alongside Drop, Warfare, and The King of Kings, and was projected to gross $12–14 million from 3,300 theaters in its opening weekend.
 The film made $5.99 million on its first day, including $2 million from preview screenings throughout the week.
 It went on to debut to $14.8 million, finishing third at the box office behind A Minecraft Movie and The King of Kings.
 In its second weekend the film made $6 million (a drop of 53%), finishing in fourth.